department-of-veterans-affairs/vagov-content/pages/health-care/get-reimbursed-for-travel-pay.md

 </div>
 </li>
 <li>
-<button class="usa-button-unstyled usa-accordion-button" aria-controls="change-residence">What if I change my residence while receiving care from VA (such as during a lengthy hospital stay)?</button>
+<button class="usa-button-unstyled usa-accordion-button" aria-controls="change-residence">What if I change my residence while receiving VA or VA-approved care (such as during a lengthy hospital stay)?</button>
 <div id="change-residence" class="usa-accordion-content">

 For your return trip home, we'll reimburse you for the distance (mileage) to your new residence.
-But we won't pay more than the amount that we'd allow from the VA health facility where the care or services could have been provided that's closest to your new residence.
+But we won't pay more than the amount that we'd pay from the VA health facility closest to your new residence that could have provided the care you needed.

 **For example:** If you lived in Baltimore, Maryland when you entered a VA hospital for care, but then changed your home address to Detroit, Michigan during your hospital stay, we would reimburse you for travel up to the amount we'd pay for the distance from your new Detroit home to the nearest VA or VA-approved facility that could have provided your care.